-Andrew holds a Bachelor of Music in violin performance from Indiana University where he studied with Kathleen Winkler, Federico Agostini, and Koichiro Harada.
-After graduating from Indiana, he went on to complete his Master of Music degree at SMU under the tutelage of Emanuel Borok.
-From 2014-2017, Andrew and the Altius Quartet were the Fellowship String Quartet-in- Residence at University of Colorado – Boulder, where he and the Altius Quartet were mentored by the Takács Quartet.
-While at CU – Boulder Andrew studied privately with Edward Dusinberre and Károly Schranz of the Takács Quartet, as well as Charles Wetherbee and Harumi Rhodes.
+Andrew holds a Bachelor of Music in violin performance Indiana University, a Master’s Degree from Southern Methodist University, and an Artist Certificate in String Quartet Performance from University of Colorado – Boulder, where he and the Altius Quartet were mentored by the Takács Quartet.
 Andrew has performed as soloist, orchestral, and chamber musician at many respected music festivals including the Aspen Music Festival, National Repertory Orchestra, Great Lakes Chamber Music Festival, and Colorado Music Festival, and Lakes Area Music Festival.

 Miguel Soldevila is a teacher and professional performer of several instruments.
 He studied Popular Music and Performance at the Interamerican University of Puerto Rico.
 As a professional, he teaches a variety of instruments and has performed primarily as a singer and guitarist, in a variety of settings throughout the United States, the Caribbean and abroad.
 An experienced and passionate music educator, Miguel has taught a variety of classes and workshops for elementary and high school age children, at both private and public schools in Puerto Rico.
 He has also taught private courses such as instrumentation, music theory, world music, percussion ensembles and concert band.
 Through his teaching, Miguel hopes to inspire students; he addresses elements of setting goals and the importance and benefits that music brings to our lives.

 Rex Westen, cello